FrankMerriman/Raspberry-Pi.neapple/README.md

 4. Check if `AP` is listed under `Supported interface modes` (located near the top of output).
 If it is, the adapter supports AP mode.

 It is worth noting that the titles `wlan0` and `wlan1` are not directly linked to the hardware of each adapter and is instead just the order in which the operating system detected each adapter.
-For example, if I start my Raspberry Pi **with** the USB adpater inserted, it is recognised as `wlan0` and the inbuilt adapter is recognised as `wlan1`.
+For example, if I start my Raspberry Pi **with** the USB adapter inserted, it is recognised as `wlan0` and the inbuilt adapter is recognised as `wlan1`.

 IMG